jgstew/jgstew.github.io/_posts/2018-01-01-My-Favorite-Podcasts.md

 ### D&D or Collaborative Storytelling

 My favorites in this genre are 1 part comedy and 1 part collaborative storytelling.
 Don't let the idea of a "Dungeons and Dragons" podcast be offputting, because it is so much more than that in ways that are hard to explain.
+Despite the fact that I have never played a single game of Dungeons and Dragons, this has become one of my favorite genres of podcast.

 - The Dragon Friends
   - Start with Episode 1